illodev/lexical-grid/README.md

 ## How to use

-Add the plugin to the editor
+Add nodes to the editor

 ```ts
 const Nodes: Array<Klass<LexicalNode>> = [